YAML vs JSON: Key Differences Explained

 - YAML: YAML is designed to be human-readable, with a clean and minimalistic syntax.
 It uses indentation to represent structure, which makes it look more like natural language.

 - JSON: JSON is also human-readable but can become harder to read as the data structure grows in complexity.
-Its reliance on curly braces
+Its reliance on brackets and commas can make it less visually appealing compared to YAML.

 Example: